An Taibhse

-An Taibhse (English: The Ghost) is the first ever Irish language horror feature film.
+An Taibhse (English: The Ghost) is an Irish language horror feature film.
 Written and directed by John Farrelly, it is set in Ireland in the years after the Great Famine and follows a father and daughter who become winter caretakers at a remote Georgian mansion where a malevolent presence begins to torment them.

 Plot

 In 1852, Éamon and his teenage daughter Máire accept work as caretakers at a decaying country house for the winter months.
 As isolation takes hold, strange phenomena escalate.
 Whispered voices and a lurking entity fixate on Máire, while Éamon begins to unravel under the weight of guilt and desperation.